DaGamez/order-management-system/order-management-system-modernized/user-management/README.md

 ### Default Users

-The service creates default users on startup:
+The service expects the following users to exist in the database:

 - **Admin User:** username=`admin`, password=`admin123`
 - **Regular User:** username=`user`, password=`user123`